ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 ![Create storage account](https://content.screencast.com/users/ionixjunior/folders/XamarinFest/media/7ee82927-19e4-4f70-aa76-547afd077a5e/create-storage-account.png)

-For finish, insert basic information about your storage account Pay attention in the name of your storage account.
+For finish, insert basic information about your storage account.
+Pay attention in the name of your storage account.
 You need this for configure app integration.
 The name used in the sample is **xamarinfesttest**.
+Select account king to blob storage and existing resource group created recently.

 ![Create storage account - finish](https://content.screencast.com/users/ionixjunior/folders/XamarinFest/media/b325b1f9-2aa2-4a5f-acad-c5928ac75ed3/configure-storage-account.png)